apalapramanik/Vision-Based-Monitoring-for-Human-Construction-Robot-Systems/README.md

 ## Install the following packages:

-1) Download the github repository in ~your_ws/src
+1) Download the github repository in ~your_ws/src/testrobots
-2) Save the yolo.cfg and yolo.weights inside ~your_ws/src/my_pkg/src/my_pkg/scripts/
+2) Save the yolo.cfg and yolo.weights inside ~your_ws/src/testrobots/scripts/
 3) catkin_make
 4) pip install -U scikit-learn
 5) Download the additional turtlebot3 folders inside ~your_ws/src/

-# Install the following packages:

-1) Download the github repository
-2) Do Catkin_make
-3) Copy the Darknet and yolo.weights inside test_catkin/src/testrobots/scripts
-4) pip install -U scikit-learn
-5) Download the additional turtlebot3 and rtamt folders inside test_catkin/src  -